Adana: Museums and art galleries

 Adana Archaeological Museum originally opened in 1924 as one of Turkey's first ten museums.
 It moved to the west corner of Seyhan Bridge in 1972.
 The museum exhibits archeological works from all over the Çukurova.
 Notable exhibits include two statues of Augustus, the Achilles Sarcophagus depicting the Trojan War and statues found in the ancient cities of Magarsus and Augusta.
 In 2019 it moved to a completely new location in an abandoned textiles factory.
-A mosaic from Misis (Yaprakpınar) depicting Noah and twenty-three birds that he took into the Ark during the Flood has been moved into the new museum which also exhibits works excavated from the Misis Tumulus.

-Adana Ethnography Museum opened inside a converted church in 1983.
-The courtyard contains the epitaphs and gravestones of Adana's leading figures of the 17th century.
-The interios exhibits clothing, jewellery and weaponry of Yörük (nomadic) villagers.

 The Atatürk Museum focuses on the War of Independence and the first years of Republic in a mansion where Atatürk stayed during his trips to Adana.

 Other museums, several of them in restored historic buildings, include the Karacaoğlan Museum of Literature, the Adana Museum of Cinema, the Yeşiloba Martyrs' Museum, the Mehmet Baltacı Museum of Photography and the Adana Urban Museum.

-The State Fine Arts Gallery opened in the Sabancı Cultural Centre in 1982.
-Other public art galleries include the 75.Yıl Art Gallery in Atatürk Park, the Adana City Hall Art Gallery and the Art Gallery in the Seyhan Cultural Centre.

 Bridges

 Of the bridges crossing the Seyhan river within the city, the most notable is the Taşköprü, a 2nd-century Roman bridge.
-Currently used by pedestrians and cyclists, it was, until 2007, the oldest bridge in the world to be open to motorised vehicles.
-Demirköprü is a railway bridge that was built in 1912 as part of the Berlin-Baghdad Railway project.
-Regülatör bridge, at the southern section of the city, is a road bridge as well as a regulator for the river water.
-There are also three footbridges, Seyhan and Mustafakemalpaşa road bridges, the bridge of the metro and the bridge of the motorway spanning the river.

 Turkish Baths (Hamams)

 The Çarşı Hamam (Turkish bath of the Bazaar) was built in 1529 by Ramazanoğlu Piri Pasha and is Adana's largest hamam.
-It is has five domes and the interior is faced with marble.
+It has five domes and the interior is faced with marble.
 At the time it was built, water used to be brought from the Seyhan River using a sequence of canals and water wheels.

-The Irmak Hamam (Turkish bath of the River), next to the Seyhan District Hall, was built in 1494 by Ramazanoğlu Halil Bey over the ruins of an ancient Roman bath.
-Its water comes from the river.
-Other historical hamams in the city are Mestenzade Bath and Yeni Bath.